CoinWorth-Capital/PriceDefender-DApp/base-prototype/README.md

 Focus on coding and testing the Solidity smart contract that:

 - Manages deposits/withdrawals.
+-- Setup approval process to allow the contract to transfer tokens from my wallet.
+This will require a simple ethers.js front end.
 - Integrates with price oracles (using Chainlink or Uniswap Subgraph).
 - Interacts with Uniswap v3 to manage liquidity positions.